mustafaataonbas/mustafaataonbas/README.md

 Also, as a hobby, I enjoy playing games and developing such games on my own 🙂👾.

 - 🌱 I’m currently learning .Net Core & Entity Framework
-- 💬 Feel free to ask me about anything... projects, career, life etc. 🤗
+- 💬 Feel free to ask me about anything...
+Projects, career, life etc. 🤗
 - 📫 You can reach me via email at aonbas@sabanciuniv.edu / mataonbas@hotmail.com
 - 🕸️ I have also a personal web page where you can get to know me even more ➡️ [MyCV](https://main.d1worzknxnym6p.amplifyapp.com/) 🤙